-- (a) The Agency shall, in implementing safeguards pursuant to this Agreement, take full account of technological developments in the field of safeguards, and shall make every effort to ensure optimum cost-effectiveness and the application of the principle of safeguarding effectively the flow of nuclear material subject to safeguards under this Agreement by use of instruments and other techniques at certain strategic points to the extent that present or future technology permits. - (b) In order to ensure optimum cost-effectiveness, use shall be made, for example, of such means as: - (i) Containment as a means of defining material balance areas for accounting purposes: - (ii) Statistical techniques and random sampling in evaluating the flow of nuclear material; and

-(iii) Concentration of verification procedures on those stages in the nuclear fuel cycle involving the production, processing, use or storage of nuclear material from which nuclear weapons or other nuclear explosive devices could readily be made, and minimization of verification procedures in respect of other nuclear material, on condition that this does not hamper the Agency in applying safeguards under this Agreement.
+- (a) The Agency shall, in implementing safeguards pursuant to this Agreement, take full account of technological developments in the field of safeguards, and shall make every effort to ensure optimum cost-effectiveness and the application of the principle of safeguarding effectively the flow of nuclear material subject to safeguards under this Agreement by use of instruments and other techniques at certain strategic points to the extent that present or future technology permits. - (b) In order to ensure optimum cost-effectiveness, use shall be made, for example, of such means as: - (i) Containment as a means of defining material balance areas for accounting purposes; - (ii) Statistical techniques and random sampling in evaluating the flow of nuclear material; and - (iii) Concentration of verification procedures on those stages in the nuclear fuel cycle involving the production, processing, use or storage of nuclear material from which nuclear weapons or other nuclear explosive devices could readily be made, and minimization of verification procedures in respect of other nuclear material, on condition that this does not hamper the Agency in applying safeguards under this Agreement.

-- (a) The Government of Mauritius shall establish and maintain a system of accounting for and control of all nuclear material subject to safeguards under this Agreement. - (b) The Agency shall apply safeguards in such a manner as to enable it to verify, in ascertaining that there has been no diversion of nuclear material from peaceful uses to nuclear weapons or other nuclear explosive devices, findings of Mauritius' system.
+- (a) The Netherlands Antilles shall establish and maintain a system of accounting for and control of all nuclear material subject to safeguards under this Agreement. - (b) The Agency shall apply safeguards in such a manner as to enable it to verify, in ascertaining that there has been no diversion of nuclear material from peaceful uses to nuclear weapons or other nuclear explosive devices, findings of the Netherlands Antilles' system.
 The Agency's verification shall include, inter alia, independent measurements and observations conducted by the Agency in accordance with the procedures specified in Part II of this Agreement.
-The Agency, in its verification, shall take due account of the technical effectiveness of Mauritius' system.
+The Agency, in its verification, shall take due account of the technical effectiveness of the Netherlands Antilles' system.

-- (a) In order to ensure the effective implementation of safeguards under this Agreement, the Government of Mauritius shall, in accordance with the provisions set out in Part II of this Agreement, provide the Agency with information concerning nuclear material subject to safeguards under this Agreement and the features of facilities relevant to safeguarding such material. - (b) (i) The Agency shall require only the minimum amount of information and data consistent with carrying out its responsibilities under this Agreement. - (ii) Information pertaining to facilities shall be the minimum necessary for safeguarding nuclear material subject to safeguards under this Agreement. - (c) If the Government of Mauritius so requests, the Agency shall be prepared to examine on premises of Mauritius design information which the Government of Mauritius regards as being of particular sensitivity.
-Such information need not be physically transmitted to the Agency provided that it remains readily available for further examination by the Agency on premises of Mauritius.
+- (a) In order to ensure the effective implementation of safeguards under this Agreement, the Netherlands Antilles shall, in accordance with the provisions set out in Part II of this Agreement, provide the Agency with information concerning nuclear material subject to safeguards under this Agreement and the features of facilities relevant to safeguarding such material. - (b) (i) The Agency shall require only the minimum amount of information and data consistent with carrying out its responsibilities under this Agreement. - (ii) Information pertaining to facilities shall be the minimum necessary for safeguarding nuclear material subject to safeguards under this Agreement. - (c) If the Netherlands Antilles so requests, the Agency shall be prepared to examine on premises of the Kingdom of the Netherlands design information which the Netherlands Antilles regards as being of particular sensitivity.
+Such information need not be physically transmitted to the Agency provided that it remains readily available for further examination by the Agency on premises of the Kingdom of the Netherlands.